-The Center is located in the heart of the Upper Niger National Park in the Faranah Prefecture.
+The Chimpanzee Conservation Center is located in the heart of the National Park of Upper Niger within the Faranah Prefecture.

-Seized by the Guinean authorities, orphaned chimpanzees are welcomed at the CCC where they are offered the best possible captive living conditions and are rehabilitated for potential realease into the wild (this process takes over ten years).
+Once confiscated by the Guinean authorities, orphaned chimpanzees are welcomed by the CCC, where they are offered the best possible living conditions and are rehabilitated for potential realease into the wild (this process takes over ten years).

-The Center actively participates in local community development around the High Niger National Park (HNNP) where the sanctuary and releasing sites are located
+The Center actively participates in local community development around the National Park of Upper Niger.